eXascaleInfolab/CleanImp/README.md

 | LinearImp  | n/a        |          |               |          |
 | knnimp     | n          | 3        | neighbors     | [1, 100] |

-- **Config files**: The existing config files for classification `config_uniclass_custom.cfg` and `config_forecast_custom.cfg` can be used to create new customized experiment runs.
-Those files already contain some lists of available options, but this section provides descriptions of the most important parameters available in the benchmark.
+- **Config files**: The existing config files for classification `config_uniclass_custom.cfg` and `config_forecast_custom.cfg` create new customized experiment runs.
+Those files already contain lists of available options, but this section provides descriptions of the most important parameters available in the benchmark.

 ### Results
 - To produce a curated set of results, run the following command (takes ~ 5 days on a server-grade CPU):